skybaseinnovations/employee-handbook/docs/welcome.md

 <OnboardingStep step="05" title="Set up GitHub" tag="Code access">

 Version control lives here.
-Management creates your account and emails the login details.
+Management creates your account and emails the login details. **Enable 2FA** before you push code.
 Accept repo invitations when they arrive so you can reach the codebase.
+See [Policies and Procedures](/policies-and-procedures).

 </OnboardingStep>